VCDW-2025/PROG7313/GitHub/Testing and Automated Testing/README.md

 ## ✅ **PART 1: Write a Simple Test (optional but I recommend it)**

-Add a basic test if you don't already have one.

 ### 🔹 In Android Studio:
+1. **Create a new Android project** (if you haven't already).
+   - Open Android Studio and select **New Project**.
+   - Choose an empty activity and proceed with the default settings.

-1. Right-click the `java` folder of your app module.
+2. Right-click the `java` folder of your app module.
-2. Go to:
+   - Go to:
      **New → Java/Kotlin Class → JUnit Test**

-3. Example (in `app/src/test/java/...`):
+3. Name the class (e.g., `OrderTest`), and add a basic test for a simple class in your app.
+Here's an example test for an `Order` class:

 ```kotlin
 import org.junit.Test